LinerSu/nyu-pl-spring-20-rec/Week 04/README.md

 	(define x 1) ; Allows you to use it in the future (let ((x 1)) (+ x 5)) ; Binding a value to variable x for use
 	```
 - Programming is done with expressions or declarations instead of statements.
-Besides, each expression must be evaluated as a value with a corresponded type.
+Besides, each expression must be evaluated as a value with a corresponded type (if languages support typed lambda calculus).
 	- E.g. It treats `if` as an expression, so it must be evaluated as some values.
 	- Consider the following OCaml code:
 	```ocaml